Sri Lankan Cabinet reshuffled to counter economic crisis

-COLOMBO, Sri Lanka (AP) — Sri Lanka's president appointed a new, 17-member Cabinet on Monday as he and his powerful family seek to resolve a political crisis resulting from the country's dire economic state.
+COLOMBO, Sri Lanka (AP) — Sri Lanka's president appointed 17 new Cabinet ministers on Monday as he and his powerful family seek to resolve a political crisis resulting from the country's dire economic state.

 The appointments follow weeks of protests over fuel and food shortages and demands that President Gotabaya Rajapaksa and his government resign.

-Many seniors and those facing corruption allegations were excluded from the Cabinet in line with calls for a younger administration.
+Many seniors and those facing corruption allegations were excluded from the Cabinet in line with calls for a younger administration, though the finance and foreign affairs ministers are retaining their positions to assist with economic recovery.

+Speaking to the new ministers, President Rajapaksa requested their support for an efficient, clean government.

+“Today, most of the government institutions are under serious economic difficulties and it is absolutely essential to rectify it,” Rajapaksa said, calling the crisis “an opportunity to bring about the system change that the people expected.”

 The Cabinet resigned on April 3 after protests erupted across the country and demonstrators stormed and vandalized the homes of some Cabinet ministers.